argonne-lcf/ALCF_Hands_on_HPC_Workshop/03_distributedHyperOpt/01_BasicHPS/README.md

    ssh -L 1234:localhost:1234 username@thetaloginN.alcf.anl.gov
    ```

-   This will listen on port 1234 (**you can change this number**) on your local machine, which is forwarded from port 1234 of the remote machine.
+   This will listen on port 1234 (you can change this number) on your local machine, which is forwarded from port 1234 of the remote machine.

-4. Open a browser on your local machine, input `localhost:1234`, and copy the token from step 1.
+4. Open a browser on your local machine, input `localhost:1234`, and copy the token from the server-side output of `jupyter notebook`.

-   1. *Note*: If you would rather use a password, set a password instead using `jupyter notebook password`.
+   1. *Note*: If you would rather use a password instead of token, you can set a password from Theta before starting the notebook using `jupyter notebook password`.

 5. Open the `dh-analytics-hps.ipynb` notebook file.